Raspberry Pi High Quality Camera 12MP: 5 Things to Know Before You Buy

 Secondly, If you plan to do it the official way and manually remove the filter glued to the main housing, you may void the warranty and expose the image sensor to dust.
 Another side-effect we’ve found is when you take the main housing off to remove the filter, you may move it a little bit so the main housing will no longer be strictly centered as a lens holder.

 To conclude, there is no out-of-box experience for NoIR applications like the V1/V2 cameras offer.
-You will have to wait for the 3-party manufacturers to build customized HQ NoIR cameras if you want an easy way out.
+You will have to choose the 3-party manufacturers that build Pi-compatible IMX477 Camera Modules, like Arducam.
+You can either request a customization of the NoIR version from us, or easily remove the IR filter yourself.

 12MP high-quality camera module with 3MP CS-Mount lens